kragen/derctuo/markdown/toolpath-optimization.md

 near-future) state as the starting point, in order to take advantage of the new information.

-At times it's necessary to plan out expectations which will permit the original plan to continue to be followed.
-For example, perhaps the profile of light on a rotating clay object should be within certain limits; if not, actuation should immediately cease, reverting to some sort of "safe" or "home" position likely to do minimal further damage, until a new plan can be formulated.
+At times it’s necessary to plan out expectations which will permit the original plan to continue to be followed.
+For example, perhaps the profile of light on a rotating clay object should be within certain limits; if not, actuation should immediately cease, reverting to some sort of “safe” or “home” position likely to do minimal further damage, until a new plan can be formulated.
 Less dangerous departures from expected results may permit the original plan to continue while new plans are hatching.